jamesdiacono/Replete/README.md

 > The liquid pencil of this school is replete with a beauty peculiar to itself.
 >   -- John Constable

 Replete is an evaluator for JavaScript modules.
-It enables a highly interactive style of programming known as __REPL-driven development__.
+It enables a highly interactive style of programming called __REPL-driven development__.
 Replete can evaluate modules in the browser, Node.js and Deno.

 When [integrated with a text editor](https://github.com/jamesdiacono/Replete/issues/5), Replete becomes part of your development environment.
 Source code is sent directly from your editor to Replete, where it is evaluated.
 Anything from a mere expression to a whole file may be evaluated at a time.
 The evaluated value (or an exception) is reported back for perusal.